binary-person/sticky-session/README.md

     }, 3000);
   });

-  // you can also send a shutdown signal to the master like this.
+  // you can also send a shutdown signal to the master.
   // set to true if you want to wait for connections to close before
   // shutting down workers
   // process.send(['sticky:masterclose', false]);